benjamin-glitsos/make-walk/README.md

 m new folder/second folder/new file.txt,.dotfile example,another file.txt
 ```

-The console output will be:
+In this case the console output will be:

 ```
 $ mkdir -p new-folder/second-folder && cd new-folder/second-folder